inno-se/the-guide/README.md

   - helping you [learn to code](https://docs.github.com/en/get-started/learning-to-code/setting-up-copilot-for-learning-to-code);
   - etc.
 - Beware of LLMs' hallucinations.
-- Create a knowledge base to share project context with LLMs and stakeholders, including course instructors and developers.
+- Create a knowledge base to share project context with LLMs, stakeholders, and teammates.
-- Store it in the `docs` directory of your repo.
+- Store the knowledge base in the `docs` directory of your repo.
 - Decide on the file structure that facilitates usage of LLMs.
 - As soon as possible:
   - Learn about stakeholders' expectations and requirements so that you have enough time to manage and meet them.
-  - Gather and validate with stakeholders Architecturally Significant Requirements (ASRs) ([link](#architecturally-significant-requirements-asrs)).
+  - Gather and validate with stakeholders [Architecturally Significant Requirements (ASRs)](#architecturally-significant-requirements-asrs).
   - Develop an initial [architecture](#architecture) that will enable you to satisfy ASRs.
   - Communicate your decisions to team members and stakeholders.
+- Ensure most of your decisions are justified and recorded.
-- Use Scrum to be agile and have a light-weight framework for project management.
+- Use Scrum, a light-weight agile [software process framework](#software-process-framework).
-- Since you're agile, expect changes in requirements and hence in the architecture.
-The initial architecture should be justified and flexible so that you can make changes later.
+- Be agile and be ready for changes in requirements and hence in architecture.
+- The initial architecture should be flexible so that you can make changes later.
 - If you need to present your results to stakeholders:
   - try to present your results in a way that:
     - stakeholders expect;